DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 - Current variance depends only on the variance in the previous period and the unexpected component of the current return
 - σ_t^2 = γ + α x σ_t−1^2 + β x η_t^2
         = γ + (α+β)x σ_t−1^2 + β x (η_t^2 − σ_2t−1^2)

-## Emerging Market

-### Investment Risk Guideline

-- Fiscal deficit/GDP:	< 4.00%
-- Debt/GDP: <	70.00%
-- Current account deficit: < 4.00% of GDP
-- Foreign exchange reserves	100.00% of short-term debt

-### EM Risks

-- Political, legal, and regulatory weaknesses
-  - The standards of corporate governance may allow interested parties to manipulate the capital structure of companies and to misuse business assets.
-  - Accounting standards may allow management and other insiders to hide or misstate important information.
-  - Weak disclosure rules may also impede transparency and favor insiders.
-  - Inadequate property rights laws, lack of enforcement, and weak checks and balances on governmental actions may permit seizure of property, nationalization of companies, and prejudicial and unpredictable regulatory actions.